mb-0/plex-gentoo-ebuilds/README.md

 (https://forums.plex.tv/t/any-video-with-eac3-audio-fails-to-play/207266/5)

 # Thanks
-Initial work is based on megacoffee initial ebuilds, many thanks for that!
+Initial work is based on megacoffee initial ebuilds.
-Restuctured a bit to match Gentoo Portage version (act as one of those but newer).
+I merged a bunch from the upstream Gentoo repo for Py 2.7 compat, but removed almost all of that when 2.7 offboarding started.

 # Legal
 Plex is plex.
 Ebuild is opensource.
+Gentoo: break it and leave.
 No warranty, or guarantee of any kind that this will work for you, or that it won't blow up your kitchen.
 Beware.